initxlab/ngd-api-server/README.md

   ]
 }
 ```
-Updating User stocks with an array of stock IRIs
+Updating User stocks with an array of stock IRIs.

 - Request (PUT)
 ```json
 {